JJuiice/chip8/README.md

-# chip8
+# Chip 8 Emulator (WiP)
-Chip 8 emulator written in C
+- Written in C
+- Used this [site](http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/) for help